coxmediagroup/uidev-assignment-extended/README.md

 You will render the headline list content are of the web page via an Angluar directive (ng-repeat).
 Use the Angular directive ng-class to format the background color of the list.

+####Bootstrap framework

+Your webpage will support the following breakpoints.
+Make sure your page displays content correctly (as indicated in the mockups) at these breakpoints.

+- 1284px wide (requires global variable change, see Less section below)
+- 1024px wide (requires global variable change, see Less section below)
+- 768px wide
+- 480px wide

 ####Less preprocessor

 You will be modifying some global variables and recompiling the bootstrap CSS files.